GSA/ITDB-schema/README.md

 # IT Collect
 As previously communicated to agency CIOs, the IT Dashboard will remain available for agencies to continue reporting their IT portfolio data to the IT Dashboard as needed (e.g., CIO risk evaluations), in order to fulfill their capital planning and investment control statutory requirements.

-For technical questions regarding IT Collect, we encourage the IT Collect community to comment and ask questions here on GitHub.
+**For technical questions regarding IT Collect**, we encourage the IT Collect community to comment and ask questions here on GitHub.
 Go to the Issues and add comments and questions.
 If you wish to contribute to the code base, please fork this repository and, after committing your changes to the schema files, create a pull request.
 As issues are updated, community subscribers will receive automated updates from GitHub.
 You can check the status of your issue by visiting the issue page.

 We recommend the following format for submitting issues: